Not sure where to begin? You can find starter builds in the Quick Start guide.

 Agonizing Flames is a strong talent whenever you’re constantly moving, like in an encounter where there are many dangers on the ground to avoid.
 Immolation Aura is used rotationally, so the movement bonus is up most of the time and the damage boost is never wasted.
 This isn’t the highest damage choice in the tier, but it’s the easiest one to use to the fullest effect.

-Razor Spikes is one of the few ways Vengeance can snare enemies, though it is only easily applied to your primary target, and that’s not the reason why you might pick this talent.
+Razor Spikes is one of the few ways Vengeance can snare enemies, though that’s not the main reason why you might pick this talent.
 The most important aspect of this choice is the damage potential and the way it synergizes with Fracture, another strong dps talent.
 To make the most of this talent, time your harest hitting physical abilities, Soul Cleave and Fracture, while Demon Spikes is active.
 If you’re looking for pure damage without much need for movement, Demon Spikes is your top choice.

 Feast of Souls has the clear benefit of increasing your healing with a strong heal-over-time effect, no strings attached.
 Frequent, reliable, and small heals.
 The HoT does not stack, so for best use, stagger your Soul Cleaves so that you’re not refreshing it too early.